koolskateguy89/Anime-Filler-Manager/README.md

 git clone https://github.com/koolskateguy89/Anime-Filler-Manager
 ```

-(p.s. if using Eclipse, you can import this as a Java Project and run it through there)
+(p.s. if using Eclipse, you can import this as a Java Project, but you will probably have to configure the project build path to include all the prerequisites)

 ### Build and run using Maven